holmok/convenience-store/readme.md

 # @convenience/store
-## An simple node data store that is convenient.
+## a simple native-node data store that is convenient.

 Convenience Store exists because I got tired of writing of simple test data stores that did not persist.
 I wasn't to the point were I needed MongoDB or Postgres.
 When a new project I needed some place simple to put get and iterate some object.
 So I decided to write this library.
 Now storing objects and getting them is as easy as this: